AdaCore/gnatcoverage/qualification/qm/plans/Software_Quality_Assurance_Plan/content.rst

 Software Quality Assurance Plan
 ===============================

 We remind here that GNATcoverage is qualified as a verification tool.
-As such such most configuration management activities are not mandatory, in particular:
+As such, most configuration management activities are not mandatory, in particular:

 .. csv-table:: Compliance matrix for Table A-9 of DO-178B
    :delim: |